leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 ### Resolvers

-I'm excited to introduce revolvers.
+I'm thrilled to introduce revolvers.

 You can see resolvers as utterance samples that are converted (resolved) to a value of your choice.